halmosb/altx/README.md

                                     save_file_mode="New file")
 ```

 The data to transform should have the shape as described at the training data. `transform` returns with a tensor of features, while `transform_set` returns with a two dimensional tensor of features.
 If `save_file_name`, and `test_classes` are supplied to the `transform_set` method, it also saves the generated features in csv format.
-The parameter `save_file_mode` accepts on of the strings from "New file", "Append feature" or "Append instance", and controls the mode of saving.
+The parameter `save_file_mode` accepts one of the strings from "New file", "Append feature" or "Append instance", and controls the mode of saving.

 #### Currently implemented extraction methods

-For the `transform` and `transfrom_set` functions you need to specify the list of used extraction methods.
+For the `transform` and `transform_set` functions you need to specify the list of used extraction methods.
 The currently implemented methods are:

 - `["mean_all"]`: Calculates the average of all the values in a partition.
-- `["method", p]`: Calculates the p-th percentile along the rows, then use the method to calculate the final feature.
+- `["method", p]`: Calculates the p-th percentile along the rows, then uses the method to calculate the final feature.

 The following methods are implemented:
 - `mean`: average